Sacubitril + Valsartan

 Common side effects of sacubitril + valsartan

-Orthostatic hypotension (sudden lowering of blood pressure on standing), Renal impairment, Decreased blood pressure, Cough, Dizziness, Altered levels of potassium in blood, Diarrhea, Decrease in red blood cell count, Headache, Fainting, Weakness, Nausea, Stomach pain, Decreased sugar level in blood, Vertigo
+Orthostatic hypotension (sudden lowering of blood pressure on standing), Renal impairment, Decreased blood pressure, Cough, Dizziness, Altered levels of potassium in blood, Diarrhea, Decreased red blood cell count, Headache, Fainting, Weakness, Nausea, Stomach pain, Hypoglycemia (low blood glucose level), Vertigo

 Available Medicine for Sacubitril + Valsartan